 tcont.sh (ucont.sh): Connection takes a port number and sleep value.
 The communication uses the same port in a loop, controlled by the sleep value.

 These are simple scripts, but they allow for independent activity by the external VMs, while the firewall VM admin creates and tests ipfw rulesets.
-Most of the examples in the first part of this book can be done with just these scripts, so it is a good idea to familiarize yourself with their operation.
-Later scripts will use hping3(8), and iperf3(1), versatile tools used in network analysis.
+Most of the examples in the first part of this book can be done with just these scripts, so it is a good idea to become familiar with their operation.
+Later scripts will use hping3(8) and iperf3(1), versatile tools used in network analysis.

 By default, the external VMs and firewall VM scripts work on ports 5656